-Term Definition Temporary Assistance to Needy Families (TANF) TANF is cash assistance paid to a family unit.
+Term Definition (TANF) TANF is cash assistance paid to a family unit.
 Because TANF is partially funded by Federal block grants, it is considered income based on need.

 Income is first obtained through the Federal and State Data Services Hubs.
 If needed, other proof includes: